LilacLoaf/N220/Homework-2/README.txt

 Name: Jonathan Nguyen
-Date: 9/3/24
+Date: 9/10/24
 Live URL:
-Description: Homework assignment #1 - Create a test html file
+Description: Link an HTML file to a Javascript file, and solve the problems in the HTML file using basic Javascript